 - offal and organ meats (liver, brain, tongue, oxtail)

 - deli meats (double check nutrition for certain brands that use carb fillers)

 - cured meats (pepperoni, salami, prosciutto)

 There are many people who insist that organic and grass-fed meat is the only option on the Keto diet.
 This is simply not true.
 If you have the means and desire to purchase all grass-fed and organic, go for it.

 It isn’t, however, a requirement to be successful with this way of eating.
 Conventionally raised meat is fine.

-Most fish and seafood is fairly low in carbohydrates and fits easily its into a Keto diet.
-Some shellfish actually have a decent amount of carbs though, so be sure to read up on the nutrition information before consuming.
+Most seafood is fairly low in carbohydrates and fits easily its into a Keto diet.
+However, some shellfish and fatty fish actually have a small amount of carbohydrates, so be sure to read up on the nutrition information before consuming.

 - full-fat cheeses

 - full-fat sour cream

 If you find that you’re stalling when trying to lose weight, I would try to limit dairy.
 I find that I am essentially bloat-free when I take a break from cheese and heavy whipping cream.